-- The Digital Assessment and Referral Tool as appropriate as part of a holistic assessment of the child's needs. - The Multi-Agency Thresholds for Safeguarding Children on the SVPP website about suitable action to take when a pupil has been identified as making inadequate progress or having an unmet need.
+- The Digital Assessment and Referral Tool as appropriate as part of a holistic assessment of the child's needs (appendix 2). - The Multi-Agency Thresholds guidance for Safeguarding Children on the Safeguarding Vulnerable People Partnership (SVPP) website about suitable action to take when a pupil has been identified as making inadequate progress or having an unmet need. - Liaises with Wiltshire SEND service - Various resources to identify and respond to harmful sexual behaviour